Interim Dean: Wael Sakr

 Please contact the library for more information about current and planned services.
 The staff of the Shiffman Library is committed to enabling transparent discovery and access to the best possible resources that expeditiously and effectively meet student and faculty needs.

 Office of Student Affairs

-The Office of Student Affairs is under the supervision of an assistant dean.
+The Office of Student Affairs is under the supervision of an associate dean.
 Services include: career and supportive counseling; crisis intervention; liaison for referrals; academic advising; guidance for residency application; support for student government and organization activities as well as oversight of Special Events, the Health and Wellness Program and the Medical Student Faculty Mentoring Program.
 The staff is committed to assisting students in every way possible as the students work toward M.D. degrees.
 These programs are part of the School’s commitment to provide each matriculant with support services so that the rigorous educational program can be presented within as comfortable an environment as possible.

 Counseling: Appointments for confidential supportive and career counseling can be arranged through the Office of Student Affairs.

 Mentoring: Faculty mentors are provided through the Office of Student Affairs for the purpose of giving guidance and support to the medical students throughout their medical school careers.

 Health and Wellness: The Health and Wellness Program was developed so that each student optimizes healthy coping strategies, finds good balance and achieves academic success throughout medical school.

 Office: 540 E. Canfield, 1369 Scott Hall; Detroit, MI 48201